This tab shares many common functionalities with other tabs. See Common functionalities.

-There is an additional Extract function whose goal is to quickly display the extracted item in a separate entry.
+There is an additional Extract function which goal is to quickly display the extracted item in a separate entry.
 Use this function to focus the comparison on a specific spectrum profile in the list.

 When several items are displayed or selected, the section offers only the following grouping options:

-Display/hide spectrum profiles based on the sample descriptions of the track where the spectrums have been performed.
+Display/hide spectrum profiles based on the sample descriptions of the track where the spectra have been performed.
 Use this mode when the sample descriptions of the analysis sequence table are used to distinguish specific elements.

 The toolbar shows a combination of elements coming from:

 The analysis’ spectrum Data view contains a Maximums display option available in this view too.
 The maximums are detected by using the same parameters (Resolution and Separation).
 The default values for this parameters should be appropriate in most of the cases.
 To display the maximums associated with an item, hover this item in the Spectrum definition selection (F) section and click on the corresponding icon:

 When maximums are displayed for an item, the icon stays fixed on the item in the Spectrum definition selection (F) section, the corresponding maximums are detailed in the grid inside the Maximums (E) section and the maximums are shown in the Display (A) view (vertical lines and maximum wavelengths displayed in the X-Axis in bold).